- Baking Bites - http://bakingbites.com -

 Peel the pears.
 Slice them in half and remove the core with a spoon or melon baller.
 Cut each half into slices lengthwise about 1/4-inch thick, then cut the long slices in half so that they are approximately 1 1/2 – 2 inches long (depending on the size of your pears).

-In a large bowl, whisk together flour, baking powder, allspice and salt.
+In a large bowl, whisk together flour, sugar, baking powder, allspice and salt.
 In a small bowl, whisk together vanilla, eggs, vegetable oil and milk until smooth.
 Pour into flour mixture and whisk until batter is smooth and well-combined.
 Fold in pear slices.

 Pour batter into prepared pan.